rubygems/bundler-site/source/guides/groups.html.md

 ~~~

 Configure bundler so that subsequent
-`bundle install` invokations will install
+`bundle install` invocations will install
 all gems, except those in the listed
 groups.
 Gems in at least one non-excluded
 group will still be installed.